 The main question we started with was, why do chinchillas bark?

-At the end of the day, the most important thing to always do is interact with your chinchilla, get them comfortable with you and building that trust.
+At the end of the day, the most important thing to always do is interact with your chinchilla, get them comfortable with you, and begin building that trust.

 Also, always watch out for odd behaviors just to be sure it’s nothing more serious causing your chinchilla to make some odd noises that are not ordinary.